 Razer Raiju Ultimate - Pro controller

-Three years later Razer Raiju Ultimate (2019) appeared with the intention of expanding the then wired Raiju with a wireless Bluetooth functionality, eliminating errors and providing even more customization options.
+The Razer Raiju Ultimate (2019) was released three years later, with the intention of adding wireless Bluetooth functionality to the then wired Raiju, eliminating bugs and providing even more customization options.

-The Raiju Ultimate does a lot when it is unpacked.
-The controller will include one Transport case delivered.
-The modular D-Pad and analog attachments are nicely lined up in the front of the case.
+The Raiju Ultimate does a lot when you unpack it.
+The controller is delivered including a transport case.
+The modular D-Pad and analog attachments are nicely lined up in the front part of the case.

-If you take the controller in your hand, it does it directly high dead weight noticeable. proud 352 g brings the Pro controller on the scales and is again 142g heavier than an ordinary DualShock 4 controller.
+If you take the controller in your hand, the high weight is immediately noticeable.
+The Pro-Controller weighs in at a proud 352g and is thus 142g heavier than a normal DualShock 4 controller.
 The weight is evenly distributed over the entire controller.
-Too much head load? - Nothing!
-However, it should also be noted that the Raiju Ultimate, unlike other Pro controllers, such as the Nacon Revolution Pro Controller 2, does not have any interchangeable weights.
+Too high a top load? - Nothing!
+It should be noted, however, that the Raiju Ultimate, unlike other Pro controllers, such as the Nacon Revolution Pro Controller 2, does not have interchangeable weights.

 The Raiju Ultimate feels great to the touch.
-The rubberized grip horns convey a pleasant feeling of support, even during longer gaming sessions.
+The rubberized handle horns provide a comfortable grip, even during longer gaming sessions.
 The arrangement of the buttons is also very well implemented.
-All buttons are easily accessible with normal sized hands.
-Only the M3 and M4 triggers require a slight familiarization phase due to their very low placement.
-Likewise, gamers with small hands could experience problems with the M1 and M2 triggers.
-If your index fingers are too short, they are difficult to reach!
+All keys are easily accessible with normal sized hands.
+Only the M3 and M4 triggers require a slight acclimatization phase due to their very deep placement.
+Likewise, gamers with small hands could have problems with the M1 and M2 triggers.
+These are difficult to reach with index fingers that are too short!

-Speaking of buttons, in addition to the basic equipment of a conventional DualShock controller, the Raiju Ultimate offers a touchpad with a chic look RGB chroma lighting and four multifunction buttons.
+Speaking of buttons, in addition to the basic equipment of a conventional DualShock controller, the Raiju Ultimate offers a touchpad with stylish RGB chroma lighting and four multifunction buttons.
 The pressure points of the keys are correct and provide a pleasant mechanical feeling with tactile feedback.

 Razer Raiju Ultimate Features

 The Raiju Ultimate is primarily designed as a PS4 controller.
-Nevertheless, it is also possible to connect the gamepad to the PC.
-The mode can be switched between via a switch on the back "PS4 BT", "USB" and "PC BT" switch.
-The connection establishment went smoothly in the test.
-In the same way, the connection was kept constant without interruptions.
-What PC players have to watch out for, however, is that the Raiju Ultimate is still a DualShock controller that has to be configured separately on the PC and in its games.
+However, it is also possible to connect the gamepad to the PC.
+The mode can be switched between “PS4 BT”, “USB” and “PC BT” via a switch on the back.
+The connection was established without any problems in the test.
+In the same way, the connection was kept constant without any interruptions.
+What PC gamers have to pay attention to, however, is that the Raiju Ultimate is still a DualShock controller, which has to be configured separately on the PC and in its games.

 Pro gamers get their money's worth.
-The modular design allows a quick change of the analog sticks and the D-Pad.
+The modular design allows the analog sticks and D-pads to be changed quickly.
 Depending on the type of player, the Raiju Ultimate can be equipped with short, concave sticks or an extended convex stick.
-Hold on - a convex stick?
+Wait a minute - A convex stick?
 I agree!
 Razer only includes an elongated concave stick and an elongated convex stick.
-It's a shame that you didn't choose two identical pairs here.
+It's a shame that they didn't choose two identical couples here.

-The D-Pad, which is available as a disc or as a classic directional pad, is also interchangeable.
-The so-called "Trigger Stopper" enable the key stroke of the L2 and R2 triggers to be changed in no time at all.
-All you have to do is flip the switches on the back.
-Due to the shorter path of the trigger, it is possible to react even faster, especially in shooters.
-In order to avoid unwanted entries of the PS key and the configuration keys, these can be deactivated using the lock key.
+The D-Pad, which is available as a disc or a classic control pad, is also interchangeable.
+The so-called “trigger stoppers” make it possible to change the key travel of the L2 and R2 triggers in next to no time.
+All you have to do is to flip the switches on the back.
+The shorter path of the trigger means that it is possible to react even faster, especially in shooters.
+In order to avoid unintentional input of the PS key and the configuration keys, these can be deactivated using the lock key.

 Profiles, app and RGB chroma

 Depending on the game genre, the Raiju Ultimate can be programmed with different profiles.
-The key assignment, the vibration level and the RGB chroma lighting can be adjusted.
-Programming is easiest via app.
-That is what it stands for "Raiju for PS4" app available for download in the respective app stores (Apple & Google).
-The connection between the app and controller is established via Bluetooth.
+The key assignment, the vibration strength and the RGB chroma lighting can be adjusted.
+Programming via app is easiest.
+The “Raiju for PS4” app is available for download in the respective app stores (Apple & Google).
+The connection between the app and the controller is established via Bluetooth.
 In the test, the first connection setup worked right away.
-A repeated connection was again tricky because the controller was only found after being switched on and off several times by the smartphone.
-Here Razer should definitely improve!
+A repeated connection was again tricky, because the controller was only found after switching the smartphone on and off several times.
+Razer should definitely make improvements here!

-Are already in the app four pre-programmed profiles for shooter, fight, sport and racing titles to choose from.
-A Razer ID is required to create a new profile.
-With Razer ID, up to 500 individual profiles can be stored in the Razer Cloud.
-However, the pre-programmed profiles can also be customized without a Razer ID.
-The key assignment includes the M1, M2, M3 and M4 keys.
+Four pre-programmed profiles for shooter, fight, sport and racing titles are already available in the app.
+In order to be able to create a new profile, a Razer ID is required.
+With Razer ID, up to 500 individual profiles can be saved in the Razer Cloud.
+However, the pre-programmed profiles can also be adapted without a Razer ID.
+The key assignment includes the keys M1, M2, M3 and M4.
 All other keys can be assigned to these special keys.
-The sensitivity of the analog sticks can be adjusted via a 10-step sensitivity controller.
-The vibration strength of the left as well as the right vibration motor can be adjusted in steps of 10.
+The sensitivity of the analog sticks can be adjusted using a 10-level sensitivity regulator.
+The vibration strength of the left as well as the right vibration motor can be set in steps of 10.